Közi: Career

 Közi's career began in 1989 at 17 years old in the underground band Beyond the Rein Sight, and, later, as a member of Girl.
-Information about both of these bands, however, is very scarce.
-In late 1991, he joined Matenrou (摩天楼) with Mana and released two demo tapes.
+In late 1991, he joined Matenrou (摩天楼) with Mana.
+The two first met at a karaoke bar that Közi worked at.
 Közi and Mana left Matenrou after deciding they both had similar ideas about creating music, they formed Malice Mizer in 1992.
+He composed some of Malice Mizer's most successful songs, including their two best-selling singles: "Gekka no Yasōkyoku" and "Illuminati".
 After Malice Mizer disbanded in 2001, Közi joined Haruhiko Ash (from The Zolge) and created Eve of Destiny, an industrial rock band that toured outside Japan several times.

 In 2002, Közi collaborated with Japanese author Minako, to provide the soundtrack to her book, Izayoi no Tsuki.
 He then performed a special singing event, which cemented the fact that he was following a solo career.
 Közi's first solo release was the two-disc, double-single package, "Khaos/Kinema", released on November 1, 2003.
 On March 11, 2004, he released his debut album, Catharsis.
 Közi's second single, "Memento", was released on December 1, 2004.
 The song is dedicated to deceased Malice Mizer drummer Kami and was written by Malice Mizer bassist Yu~ki.
 On May 17, 2006, Közi released his second album, Loki N' Roll.

 Former Deadman frontman Mako released a photo book called Buried Alive by Words on May 29, 2008, which came with a CD of a song called "Buried with the Light" that features Közi on guitar and bass.
-On September 22, 2008, Közi joined the punk rock band Dalle, which consisted of Satoshi on vocals, Atsushi Hatta (Deep) on bass, Fuchi on drums and of course Közi on guitar.
+On September 22, 2008, Közi joined the punk rock band Dälle, which consisted of Satoshi on vocals, Atsushi Hatta (Deep) on bass, Fuchi on drums, and Közi on guitar.
 The band played its first live on October 18 at Shinjuku Marz during the Tokyo Dark Castle ~ Halloween Special event, which also featured Auto-Mod and Aural Vampire.
 However, due to a five year hiatus and member changes, they did not have their first release until 2015.
-The group now consists of Közi, Atsushi, vocalist Ryo (Hollowgram) and Rieu on keyboards.
-Following numerous singles, Dalle released their first album, Ambivalence to Violenta, at the end of 2017.
+As of 2017, the group consisted of Közi, Atsushi, vocalist Ryo (Hollowgram) and Rieu on keyboards.
+Following numerous singles, Dälle released their first album, Ambivalence to Violenta, at the end of 2017.
+Közi left Dälle after a concert on June 4, 2022.